Chapter 22 | Volumetric and Environment Lighting

 Adjusting Environment Lighting

 To modify the environment lighting, first deselect any selected object by right-clicking on its name, or by left-clicking (in [F2] or [F3] mode) in a region of your scene with no selectable objects.
 Next, under “properties”, go the “environment” menu in the left-side control panel.
 There you will find options to adjust the ambient lighting color and intensity as well as the sun (primary scene light) color, intensity, power, and concentration (see below).
-You’ll find attentional options related to cloud cover and starfield.
+You’ll find additional options related to cloud cover and starfield.

 As you make adjustments to these settings, you'll observe the quality of lighting and the sky adjusting in real-time in "Smooth+Texture" mode [Ctrl+7] and "Smooth" mode [Ctrl+5].
 Fine-tune the settings as needed for your specific case.